Calvia quatuordecimguttata

 Calvia quatuordecimguttata, the cream-spot ladybird, is a species of ladybird in the family Coccinellidae.
-Its distribution is holarctic, it being found in Europe and through the East Palearctic to Japan.
-It is introduced to North America.
-This ladybird is generally 4 to 5 mm in length and varies in appearance depending on the geographical location.
+Its distribution is holarctic, it being found in North America, Europe and through the East Palearctic to Japan.
+This ladybird is generally 4 to 5 mm in length, and varies in appearance depending on the geographical location.
 It usually lives in hedgerows and deciduous trees.

 Taxonomy

 This ladybird was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae as Coccinella 14-guttata.
 As ladybirds were further studied, it was transferred to the genus Calvia which was erected in 1873 by the French entomologist Étienne Mulsant.
 The specific name comes from quatuordecim, the Latin for "fourteen" and guttata, the Latin for "spotted".

-This ladybird is also sometimes known as the cream-spotted ladybird, polkadot ladybird or eighteen spot ladybird and may be confused with another beetle also known as the eighteen-spot ladybird (Myrrha octodecimguttata).
-The latter is usually found on pine trees and is smaller and a paler brown colour and has a characteristic M-shaped white mark on its pronotum.
+This ladybird is also sometimes known as the cream-spotted ladybird, polkadot ladybird or eighteen spot ladybird, and may be confused with another beetle also known as the eighteen-spot ladybird (Myrrha octodecimguttata).
+The latter is usually found on pine trees, is smaller and a paler brown colour, and has a characteristic M-shaped white mark on its pronotum.

 Description

 The cream-spot ladybird measures 4 to 5.5 mm long and 3.2 to 4.5 mm broad.
 It is very variable in colouration in North America.
 In Europe the species is consistently maroon-brown with fourteen cream-coloured spots, but in North America and parts of eastern temperate Asia it occurs in several other colour forms.
 It may be black with white spots (similar to the European form but darker), or anywhere from yellow to pink with 18 large blotches.
 An excessively melanistic version exists that is all black with a large red-orange patch on each elytron.
-It always has a glossy pronotum and the underside of the beetle has a thin red rim to the otherwise black abdominal segments.
+It always has a glossy pronotum, and the underside of the beetle has a thin red rim to the otherwise black abdominal segments.

-The larvae are black with white markings, have six legs and several blunt conical spines on each segment of the abdomen, similar to larvae of Cycloneda but with shorter legs.
+The larvae are black with white markings.
+They have six legs and several blunt conical spines on each segment of the abdomen, similar to larvae of Cycloneda but with shorter legs.